Union of Arab Football Associations

 The Union of Arab Football Associations (UAFA; الاتحاد العربي لكرة القدم; Union des associations de football arabe) is the governing body of football in the Arab League.
-Established in 1974, UAFA has 22 member associations.
+Established in 1974, UAFA is an independent body comprising 22 member associations: twelve from Asia and ten from Africa.

-The UAFA is an association not recognised by FIFA.
+UAFA organises a number of competitions, most notably the Arab Cup for national teams (which has been organised by FIFA since 2021) and the Arab Club Champions Cup for club teams.

 History

-The Union of Arab Football Associations (UAFA) was established in 1974 in Tripoli, Libya.
+The Union of Arab Football Associations (UAFA) was established on 27 January 1974 in Tripoli, Libya.
 In 1976, a general assembly was held in Damascus, Syria, and the football association headquarters were transferred to their present seat in Riyadh, Saudi Arabia.

 Presidents

-Mohamed Raouraoua is announced a new president of UAFA.

 Member associations

-All UAFA members from the Asian Football Confederation and the Confederation of African Football are also members of the West Asian Football Federation (WAFF) and Union of North African Football Federations (UNAF).
-All WAFF and UNAF members are UAFA members.
+All UAFA members from the Asian Football Confederation are also members of the West Asian Football Federation (WAFF).
+All WAFF and Union of North African Football (UNAF) members are UAFA members.